Bealby/grandpas-pocket-watch-shop/README.md

   - `git push origin master`

-- Log in to [Amazon Web Services S3](https://aws.amazon.com/) and make sure all ´Static' files are uploaded.
+- Log in to [Amazon Web Services S3](https://aws.amazon.com/) and make sure all 'Static' files are uploaded.

   Within the same directory in AWS, create a new folder called `media` and upload all product image files from the GitHub folder